azaritech/is-npm-package.json/README.md

 # is-npm-package.json
-Check if the input file is a valid npm package.json
+Check if a file is a valid npm package.json

 ## Install
 ### With npm